Explore Study Opportunities

 Is there compensation?
 Yes

 Why is this research being done?
-We are hoping to learn more about the nutritional benefits of a heart-healthy diet and a KETO diet for those with dementia.
-This information will help us to improve the diet of those who Alzheimer’s disease.
+We aim to learn more about the nutritional benefits of a heart-healthy diet and a ketogenic diet for those with dementia.
+This information may help improve the diet of individuals with Alzheimer’s disease.

 Combined Exercise Trial (COMET)